appdotnet/api-spec/content/docs/meta/annotations.md

 * TOC
 {:toc}

-Annotations are metadata that can be attached to Users, Posts, Channels, or Messages.
+Annotations are metadata that can be attached to Users, Posts, Channels, Messages, or Files.
 This allows developers and users to add extra information to App.net objects outside of the fields App.net has already defined.

 ## What's so great about annotations?